nolanmoore/NeoPixelEffects/README.md

 # NeoPixelEffects Library

+**NOTE: Please be advised that as of February 2019 the library has not been checked to ensure compatibility with latest version of FastLED.**

-A library made to complement the [FastLED](https://github.com/FastLED/FastLED/tree/master) library by Daniel Garcia by providing various visual effects, such as fading, sparkles, static, etc.
+A visual effects library made to extend the [FastLED](https://github.com/FastLED/FastLED/tree/master) library by Daniel Garcia.
+Allows the user to easily display simple yet flashy effects, such as fades, sparkles, static, etc.

-After downloading, rename folder to 'NeoPixelEffects' and install in Arduino Libraries folder.
+To install, download the repo then rename the extracted folder to 'NeoPixelEffects'.
+Move the renamed folder to your Arduino Libraries folder.
 Restart Arduino IDE, then open File->Sketchbook->Library->NeoPixelEffects->CometEffectExample sketch.

 ## Functions
 ### Constructors/Destructors